gokhanmeteerturk/task_tracker/README.md

 ### 1.**Build and Push Your Docker Image to Amazon Web Services ECR**

 1.  **Create an ECR Repository**
-    In AWS Console, go to ECR (Elastic Container Registry) and create a new repository (e.g.,�� `task-tracker` ).
+    In AWS Console, go to ECR (Elastic Container Registry) and create a new repository (e.g. `task-tracker` ).

 2.  **Authenticate Docker to ECR**
 ```bash